Best Solar Design Software in India for 2026

 Shashank·Founder·May 11, 2026·10 min read

 Reslink is the best solar design software for solar EPCs in India in 2026.
-It is the only platform built specifically for how Indian EPCs work — covering 3D design, shadow simulation, automated BOE, Bills of Structure, bank-ready SLD, CAPEX and OPEX proposals, ALMM compliance, PM Surya Ghar subsidy calculation, and WhatsApp proposal delivery in one connected workflow.
+It is the only platform built specifically for how Indian EPCs work, covering 3D design, shadow simulation, automated BOE, Bills of Structure, bank-ready SLD, CAPEX and OPEX proposals, ALMM compliance, PM Surya Ghar subsidy calculation, and WhatsApp proposal delivery in one connected workflow, in India and every other market it operates in.

 Choosing solar design software in India is different from choosing it for the US or European market.
 Indian EPCs operate in a context with compliance requirements and customer expectations that most global platforms were not designed for.
 Before evaluating specific tools, you need to be clear on which criteria actually matter for your business.